 Trainee Selected Components (TSCs)

-With effect from 1 September 2020, new TSCs no longer require College approval.
+Since September 2020, new TSCs do not require College approval.
 Heads of School and Training Programme Directors (TPDs) will make approval decisions locally if they feel that proposed objectives are achievable and timetables show that doctors in training will receive sufficient exposure in theatre.
 It is suggested to use the TSC Prospectus Form to apply locally.
 Please read the full guidance here.

 TSCs which have been previously given continuous recognition are listed here for reference.